LIVING JAZZ CHILDREN’S PROJECT

 The Living Jazz Children’s Project(LJCP) is a full year music education and performance program that Living Jazz provides completely free of charge for Oakland public elementary schools with little or no access to the arts.
 Concerned with the profound lack of cultural funding for the Oakland public schools, Living Jazz launched LJCP in 2005 as a way to bring music education to diverse Oakland public elementary schools.

-During the second half of the school year, Living Jazz provides an adjunct rhythm component.
+During the second half of the school year, Living Jazz provides an adjunct rhythm component under the artistic direction of Javier Navarrette and Dave Flores.
 LJCP’s weekly classes in rhythm-based music education are designed to teach students the basic rhythmic skills that underlie all music learning, through a focus on mastering complex poly-rhythms from the African Diapora.
-The rhythm component, under the direction of Javier Navarrette and Dave Flores, also culminates in a final performance, this time at an in-school assembly.
+The rhythm component, also culminates in a final performance, this time at an in-school assembly.

 LJCP is specifically designed to support the OUSD Band/Orchestra program that begins in the 4th grade by providing age-appropriate developmental music exposure and a strong rhythmic foundation while also teaching children how music is a profound vehicle for cultural identity and social change.
 LJCP encourages and inspires young students to continue their music education, while providing an important musical foundation necessary for all future musical endeavors.